Pharmacogenomics Before Surgery: Genes and Pain Relief

-13 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+13 min read · Last reviewed: August 2026 · Vytautas Jazbutis

 You are scheduled for knee replacement next month.
 Your surgeon mentions post-operative pain management — you will get a combination of opioids and anti-inflammatories to control pain during recovery.
 What neither of you knows, unless you have been genetically tested, is whether those specific medications will actually work in your body.

-About 6–10% of people of European descent cannot activate codeine or tramadol at all due to a CYP2D6 enzyme deficiency.
-Another 10–40% (depending on ethnicity) carry an OPRM1 variant that reduces opioid receptor binding, meaning standard morphine doses provide inadequate relief.
+Depending on population, up to about 5% of people cannot activate codeine or tramadol at all due to a CYP2D6 enzyme deficiency (Gaedigk et al. 2017).
+A large share of patients (higher in East Asian populations than in European populations) also carry an OPRM1 variant linked to somewhat higher opioid requirements after surgery, though the effect on any individual patient's dose is modest and not precise enough to guide dosing on its own.
 These are not rare edge cases — in a surgical ward of 20 patients, several will have a genetic profile that changes how their pain should be managed.

 Pharmacogenomic testing before surgery identifies these variables in advance, giving your surgical team the information they need to choose the right medications at the right doses — before the first incision.